Theta Virginis

 Theta Virginis (θ Vir, θ Virginis) is a multiple star system in the zodiac constellation of Virgo.
 Based upon parallax measurements, it is about 320 light years from the Sun.
 The three stars in this system have a combined apparent visual magnitude of 4.37, bright enough to be seen with the naked eye.

 The primary component, Theta Virginis Aa, is a white-hued A-type main sequence star with a stellar classification of A1Vs.
-It is part of a spectroscopic binary whose components, Aa and Ab, have visual magnitudes of +4.49 and +6.83 respectively.
+It is part of a spectroscopic binary which components, Aa and Ab, have visual magnitudes of +4.49 and +6.83 respectively.
 The system has an orbital period of about 33.04 years with an eccentricity of 0.9.
 The brighter member of this pair shows photometric and radial velocity periodicities with a cycle time of 0.7 days, which may indicate its rotation period.

 The inner pair is orbited by the 9.4 magnitude B component, at an angular separation of 7.1 arcseconds.
 A fourth component C, 69.6 arcseconds away, has an apparent magnitude of 10.4.
 However, component C is an optical companion: it is physically unrelated and only appears close in the sky.

+On 11 November 2028 and again 11 November 2036, it will have close conjunctions with Venus.